grossconstance0/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of continuous learning and improvement in the field of programming to stay ahead in this race.

+# 2023-11-26
+- "Today's programming wisdom is to embrace simplicity and readability in your code.
+Strive to write clean, concise, and well-organized code that is easy to understand and maintain.
+Remember that code is read far more often than it is written, so invest time in making it readable for yourself and others who may need to work on it in the future.
+Use meaningful variable names, avoid unnecessary complexity, and comment your code appropriately to make it self-explanatory.
+By prioritizing simplicity and readability, you'll not only make your code more efficient and bug-free but also easier to collaborate on and build upon."